GSUSB Device Stack

 LibXR::Database* database = nullptr);

-2. USB Interface and Endpoints
+2. USB interface and endpoints

 2.1 Interface descriptor

-The interface class/subclass/protocol are fixed to 0xFF/0xFF/0xFF (Vendor Specific), and the interface has 2 endpoints.
+GsUsbClass exposes one interface and does not use an IAD.
+The interface class/subclass/protocol are fixed to 0xFF/0xFF/0xFF (Vendor Specific), with 2 endpoints.

 2.2 Bulk endpoints